cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/index.rst

 Shipping Methods
 ****************

-The **Administration → Shipping & taxes → Shipping methods** page contains an editable list of shipping methods present in the store.A shipping method is a set of rules and parameters to calculate the cost of shipping orders to buyers.
+The **Administration → Shipping & taxes → Shipping methods** page contains an editable list of shipping methods present in the store.
+A shipping method is a set of rules and parameters to calculate the cost of shipping orders to buyers depending on:

+* Shipping address.

+* Order total.

+* The weight of items in the order.

+* The number of items in the order.

+* Settings of specific products.

+A customer will be offered the shipping methods that are suitable for his or her order.

 .. image:: img/shipping_methods.png
     :align: center
     :alt: The list of shipping methods in CS-Cart.

-Use this list to edit certain attributes of a shipping method.
-To access more attributes, click on the method name or the gear button of the required shipping method and choose **Edit** from the drop-down list.

 .. toctree::
     :maxdepth: 2
     :titlesonly:
     :glob:

+    add_shipping_method
+    shipping_method_attributes
     */index
-    shipping_method_attributes
     free_shipping
     manual_shipping_methods/certain_product_free_shipping
     disable_shipping